-The effects of the COVID-19 pandemic have materially affected our operations and those of our clients.
+The effects of the COVID-19 pandemic have affected our operations and those of our clients.
 The duration and extent to which the COVID-19 pandemic will impact our future financial condition and results of operations remains uncertain.

-In March 2020, the World Health Organization declared the outbreak of COVID-19 a pandemic, which continues to spread throughout the U.S. and the world and has resulted in authorities implementing numerous measures to contain the virus, including travel bans and restrictions, quarantines, shelter-in-place orders, and business limitations and shutdowns.
+In March 2020, the World Health Organization declared the outbreak of COVID-19 a pandemic, which continues to spread throughout the U.S. and the world and has resulted in authorities implementing numerous measures to contain the virus, including travel bans and restrictions, quarantines, mark requirements, shelter-in-place orders, vaccination mandates, and business limitations and shutdowns.
 While we are unable to accurately predict the full impact that the COVID-19 pandemic will have on our financial condition and results of operations due to numerous uncertainties, including the duration and severity of the pandemic and containment measures, compliance with these measures has impacted, and will likely continue to impact, our operations.

 The vast majority of our employees have been working remotely since the implementation of government measures to contain the virus.
 These remote working arrangements may result in inefficiencies, delays and additional costs and risks.
 In addition, most of our clients are also working remotely, which may delay the initiation of new projects and the execution of on-going work.
-Many of our litigation support projects paused due to courthouse closures and associated legal delays.
+Some of our litigation support projects paused due to courthouse closures and associated legal delays.
 Travel restrictions have delayed work that requires inspection of a site or a product that cannot be shipped.
 The pandemic has also negatively impacted our ability to conduct user studies.
+Vaccination mandates may negatively impact our recruiting and employee retention.

 The COVID-19 pandemic also raises the possibility of an extended global economic downturn and has caused volatility in financial markets, which could affect demand for our services and impact our financial condition and results of operations even after the pandemic is contained and the containment measures are lifted.
-For example, we may be unable to collect receivables from those customers significantly impacted by the COVID-19 pandemic.
-We believe that our existing balances of cash, cash equivalents, short-term investments and cash generated from operations are sufficient to satisfy our working capital needs, capital expenditures, outstanding commitments, stock repurchases, dividends and other liquidity requirements over at least the next 12 months.
+We believe that our existing balances of cash, cash equivalents, and cash generated from operations are sufficient to satisfy our working capital needs, capital expenditures, outstanding commitments, stock repurchases, dividends and other liquidity requirements over at least the next 12 months.
 However, we continue to monitor the impact of the COVID-19 pandemic on our cash flows and on the credit and financial markets.

-The duration and extent of the impact from the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the severity and transmission rate of the virus, the extent and effectiveness of containment actions, and the impact of these and other factors on our employees and clients.
+The duration and extent of the impact from the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the severity and transmission rate of the virus, the extent and effectiveness of containment actions, the emergence of new variants, the efficacy of vaccines, and the impact of these and other factors on our employees and clients.
+Additionally, the other risks described in this section may be exasperated by the COVID-19 pandemic.
 There can be no assurance, however, that the ultimate impact on our financial condition and results of operations will not be material.
 We will continue to evaluate the nature and extent of the impact of the COVID-19 pandemic to our business.